Reviews and inspections

 The agency checks the household's income and family composition.
 If any of these items change, the voucher amount is adjusted accordingly.

-Households receive a letter and a packet of forms to complete in the mail several months before their annual review date.
-Forms can also be downloaded here.
+Households receive a letter informing them of their eligibility for annual review several months before their annual review date.

 Review every three years